 All the participants in the project were eager to see this work develop further into a brand-new version of the book, where the animation lines, photographs and poetry could sit alongside short biographies of the First World War poets, providing viewers with a setting off point to explore this compelling genre.

 Fellow Artist, Natalie Dowse, has now created the most amazing design for this book which will be published in 2020 as both a softback edition and a special limited hardback version.

 All of the modern day writers have given permission for their work to be published free of charge and this non-profit fund-raising book will provide essential donations to the tri-service charity H4H (Help for Heroes).
 Images are produced with kind permission of the National Trust and West Dean Gardens and this Project is supported by the University of Portsmouth.

-Further details on the England Remembered website will follow.
+Further details on the dedicated England Remembered website will follow.

 Jacky Dillon MA